TheRemote/Legendary-Java-Minecraft-Geyser-Floodgate/README.md

 The <a href="https://github.com/TheRemote/Legendary-Java-Minecraft-Geyser-Floodgate" target="_blank" rel="noopener">official GitHub repository is located here</a>.<br>
 The <a href="https://hub.docker.com/r/05jchambers/legendary-minecraft-geyser-floodgate" target="_blank" rel="noopener">official Docker Hub repository is located here</a>.<br>
 <br>
 The <a href="https://github.com/TheRemote/Legendary-Bedrock-Container" target="_blank" rel="noopener">Bedrock version of the Docker container is available here</a>.
-This is for Java Minecraft.<br>
+This is for Java Minecraft but Bedrock players can connect to it.<br>

 <h2>Features</h2>
 <ul>